Hyperting/cargo-doc-docusaurus/ATTRIBUTION.md

 # Attribution

-This project was created by Claude (Anthropic AI) in collaboration with Yoav.
+This project was created by AI collaboration (Claude from Anthropic AI, Qwen 3 Coder from Alibaba Cloud, and Grok Code Fast 1 from xAI) based on [cargo-doc-md](https://github.com/Crazytieguy/cargo-doc-md) by [Yoav Tzfati](https://github.com/Crazytieguy).

+## Original Project

+**cargo-doc-md** by Yoav Tzfati provided the foundation for rustdoc JSON parsing and markdown generation.
+This fork extends it with Docusaurus-specific features and React component integration.

-## Contributions
+## AI Contributions

-**Claude**: Design, implementation, testing, and documentation **Yoav**: Requirements, feedback, and project direction
+**Claude, Qwen 3 Coder, Grok Code Fast 1**: Design, implementation, testing, and documentation of Docusaurus-specific features including:

-All code, architecture decisions, and technical writing were produced by Claude.
-The human collaborator provided the initial idea, requirements, testing feedback, and iteration requests.
+- Multi-file output with Docusaurus frontmatter
+- React component integration (RustCode, RustCrateLink, RustModuleTitle)
+- Dynamic sidebar generation with rustdoc-style navigation
+- Workspace-aware internal linking
+- CSS architecture with theme support

 ## Transparency